How To Safely Switch from a Rear-Foot Strike to a Mid-foot or Forefoot Strike

 To Sum it All Up

-The changes in load on the joints and muscles in conjunction with the time needed for the neuromuscular system and mind-body connection to adapt highlight why you need a plan that gradually and safely acclimates you to the new mid/forefoot strike.
+The changes in load on the joints and muscles in conjunction with the time needed for the neuromuscular system and mind-body connection to adapt highlight why you need a plan that gradually and safely acclimates you to the new mid-foot or forefoot strike.